 One thing I’ve realized is that it’s not just about getting free stuff; it’s in my best interest to see these companies succeed.
 They make what’s best for me, and I want them to be able to continue making new and even better stuff.
-Plus, I genuinely want other people to know what works best for me, as they might find it also works great for them and save them some time and cost on searching and trying stuff (I don’t get any sort of kickbacks for people clicking on any of my links or using any of my codes).
+Plus, I genuinely want other people to know what works best for me, as they might find it also works great for them and save them some time and cost on searching and trying stuff.
 Gear and nutrition are very individual, though, and two people won’t necessarily find that the exact same approach is best for them.